skip to Main Content

 We will accept applications after these deadlines if space allows.

-Early registration/tuition payment secures a private room.
-(Limited availability) May 1, 2023
+May 15, 2024 Early tuition payment secures a private room.
+(Limited availability)

 Tuition with housing :